eanorambuena/CarID/README.md

-# CarID
+# QRID
-A car ID method
+A QR ID method